Reader, writer, movie enthusiast, cat lover, and oldies music fan.

 Familiar Faces, and Some Not So Familiar

-The returning actors all slip back into their roles quite comfortably.
-I'm happy that they were able to keep so many of the same actors on throughout the series.
+The returning actors all slip comfortably back into their roles.
+I'm happy they were able to keep so many of the same actors on throughout the series.
 I feel like I could watch them all day.
 I could go on and on about how great the performances are from pretty much everyone, but I think the results speak for themselves.
 It's also nice that a few of the characters, such as Molly and Ginny, have expanded roles compared to last time.

 We meet a few new characters too, including the antagonistic-yet-well-meaning Dobby, and the lovable Arthur Weasley.
 But the real standout for me is Kenneth Branagh as Gilderoy Lockhart.
 He's a total sleazeball, yet he's just so funny and silly that I can't help but find him endearing at the same time.
 Unfortunately, as with Madame Hooch before him, he's another one-movie wonder, but he still manages to steal every scene he's in.

 And last but not least, we get to meet Lucius Malfoy, Draco's snooty father.
-Okay, Draco himself was pretty snooty too, but Lucius really takes the cake.
+Okay, Draco himself was snooty too, but Lucius really takes the cake.
 Already we're starting to meet characters who are vile enough to make the Dursleys look tame.
 In a way, it seems symbolic of how Harry is moving further and further away from the people who were once such domineering figures in his life.

 While Chamber of Secrets is a bit repetitive of the first film in some ways, I still think it's fantastic in its own right.
 There's a lot to appreciate here, enough that I think most people who enjoyed Philosopher's Stone would enjoy this film too.
 In fact, between the two, I personally like Chamber of Secrets a little better.
 I like the greater sense of mystery, and the overall darker and slightly more subdued atmosphere.
 Even though Voldemort was vanquished (for now), things don't feel any safer at Hogwarts.
 The castle feels deeper and more mysterious this time around.